-Includes dispatchers and/or clerks on loading platforms, drivers, chauffeurs and their helpers and employees repairing vehicles.
+Includes dispatchers and/or clerks on loading platforms, drivers, chauffeurs and their helpers and employees repairing vehicles

-Applicable to hauling contractors principally engaged in hauling or delivering for unrelated concerns.
+Applicable to hauling contractors principally engaged in hauling or delivering for unrelated concerns or transporting or delivering and setting into place furniture and/or major household appliances at customers' locations under contract with a manufacturer or store.
 Payroll developed in the hauling of unprepared coal shall be assigned in accordance with the rules for Code 810.